richardhuskey/asteroid_impact/src/doc/scriptjson.rst

 ``continuous_asteroids_on_same_level`` of ``true`` will keep the asteroids moving in their existing size and pattern when a player dying or completing a level does not advance all the way to a different level in the list. ``false`` is the default.

-``adaptive_asteroid_size_locked_to_initial`` of ``true`` will keep the visible asteroids the same size as when they first appeared as long as the player doesn't touch an asteroid and start over.
+``adaptive_asteroid_size_locked_to_initial`` of ``true`` will keep the visible asteroids the same size as when they first appeared.
 The asteroids can still change speed and direction after a level change, and new asteroids can still appear or disappear.
 This defaults to ``false`` so that asteroids can change size between levels.

 ``show_advance_countdown`` of ``true`` will show the same countdown that happens when the player starts a level, but every time the difficulty increases.
 This defaults to ``false``.